efleming13/MathsProblems/content/student/bulgarian-solitaire.md

 # Bulgarian Solitaire

-This question is about a city of skysrapers, like the one below:
+This question is about a city of skyscrapers, like the one below:
 <img src="../../images/bulgarian-solitaire-01.png" width=75>

 Each *skyscraper* is a stack of a certain number of squares and, in a *city*, the skyscrapers are arranged in height order from left to right.